 Myers, who was unknown even to GOP leaders in Burlington County a few months ago, won in Burlington but finished the primary third in the Ocean County end of the district.

 As results were counted Tuesday night, Adler challenged Myers to a debate, and yesterday Myers accepted.
 The two camps plan to work out the details.

 Foreshadowing fireworks, Myers yesterday wrote Adler a letter chiding the Democratic Party for mailing Republican voters pamphlets that trashed him.

 "Your shameful meddling in the primary and negative mailers distorting my record in Medford backfired - big time," the letter said.

 One contest that will happen behind closed doors is for the House seat held by Andrews, who promised not to seek reelection during his battle against Lautenberg.
 The First District includes parts of Camden, Gloucester and Burlington Counties.

-Andrews' wife, Camille Spinello Andrews, was on yesterday's ballot but has agreed to let party leaders appoint a candidate to one of the safest Democratic seats in the nation.
+Andrews' wife, Camille Spinello Andrews, was on Tuesday's ballot but has agreed to let party leaders appoint a candidate to one of the safest Democratic seats in the nation.
 Leaders promise a candidate will be named soon.
 That candidate will face prison minister Dale Glading, the GOP nominee.